 We often hear about overweight and obesity but being underweight can also increase some of the health risks in pregnancy.
 So, if you have a BMI below 18.5 you may need to put on a little more extra weight during pregnancy.
 You can still gain weight through eating a healthy balanced diet.
 For example, you may want to try eating more foods that are high in good fats, such as nuts or nut butters, fatty fish and avocados, and adding a couple of nutrient-rich snacks into your day.

 How much weight should I gain during pregnancy?

-The most important thing is that you do not gain too much weight as this increases your risk of complications during pregnancy (e.g. gestational diabetes and high blood pressure) and childbirth.
-Also, if you put on excess weight you are more likely to retain this after child birth.
+The most important thing is that you do not gain too much weight as this increases your risk of complications during pregnancy (such as gestational diabetes and high blood pressure) and childbirth.
+Also, if you put on excess weight, you are more likely to keep this after childbirth.
 Therefore, gaining a healthy amount of weight is related to the best outcome for you and your baby, now and in the future.

 Many pregnant women ask health professionals for advice on appropriate weight gain during pregnancy.
 However, there are no evidence-based UK guidelines on recommended weight gain ranges during pregnancy.